Generated alpine river planning image representing the Hood River in Oregon, not an exact location photo

 Yes in selected edges and upper-water sections, but the Hood becomes a poor crossing game quickly when glacial color or storm push shows up.
 Edge control matters more than bravado.

-Skip it when the river is milky or rising, when your chosen East Fork access is closed, or when you have not sorted out the fork-specific regulations well enough to fish with confidence.
+Skip it when the river is milky or rising, when your chosen East Fork access is closed, or when you have not sorted out the fork-specific rules well enough to fish with confidence.